Introduction to Credit Balance

 4. Erroneous Transactions

 Mistaken deposits or deductions may lead to inaccurate balance calculations.
+If a credit amount meaning is misunderstood by a vendor, you might see an incorrect credit balance on a bill.

 How to Correct Negative Credit Balance